jason-victor1/Gas-Intro/README.md

 #### Account 2
 ![Account 2](https://github.com/jason-victor1/Gas-Intro/blob/main/Account2.png?raw=true)

-After a short while, the transaction gets processed, and you can view its details in a block explorer like Etherscan as show below.
+After a short while, the transaction gets processed, and you can view its details in a block explorer like Etherscan as shown below.

 #### Etherscan
 ![Etherscan](https://github.com/jason-victor1/Gas-Intro/blob/main/etherscan.png?raw=true)

-You have now executed your first blockchain transaction!
+I have now sent my first blockchain transaction on the Sepolia test network!

 ## Conclusion

-Knowing how to process transactions with MetaMask is vital and empowers you to interact with protocols on the Ethereum network and other blockchains.
+Knowing how to process transactions with MetaMask is vital and empowers me to interact with protocols on the Ethereum network and other blockchains.
 Understanding the details behind these transactions and the fundamental mechanics of blockchains is crucial for mastering blockchain technology.